wecodemore/wp-cli-composer/README.md

 #### **Q:** If I ran this twice by accident, do I then have the scripts appended twice?

-**A:** No, the script is smart enough to care about that and adds itself only once.
+**A:** No, the script is smart enough to care about that and appends itself only once.

 #### **Q:** What happens if I'm not sure and the bash profile location is probably wrong?

-**A:** The script is smart enough to care about that and ask you again (and again, and again, ...) until you found a location that exists.
-Still it does only check if the directory exists and not if you got a `.bash_profile` file there.
+**A:** The script does only check if the directory exists and not if you got a `.bash_profile` file there.
 If there is none, it will attempt to create one for you.

 #### **Q:** What version should I refer to in my `composer.json`?